In each module of the course (or the course as a whole) one can apply the following settings (Syllabus settings):

-- Linear - the number of points will decrease in a linear fashion.
+- Linear - the number of points will decrease linearly.

-Conditional access to the module – it is possible to only give learners the access to the model in case they have completed a previous module or have received a sufficient amount of points.
-We generally do not advise to use conditional access in MOOCs
+Conditional access to the module — it is possible to only give learners the access to the model in case they have completed a previous module or have received a sufficient amount of points.
+We generally do not advise using conditional access in MOOCs

-If you did not specify the deadlines the course it is considered to be self-paced by default.
+If you did not specify the deadlines of the course, it is considered to be self-paced by default.
 We generally recommend making your MOOCs self-paced, unless there is a particular reason for a deadline.

 Go to Edit course syllabus to edit dates and deadlines settings:

 Recommendations for setting the course deadlines:

 - it is best to open modules in the morning;

 - it is best to set deadlines for the early morning and avoid setting any deadlines on Monday;